ElementsProject/lightning/doc/guides/Developer-s Guide/plugin-development/event-notifications.md

 Plugins subscribe by returning an array of subscriptions as part of the `getmanifest` response.
 The result for the `getmanifest` call above for example subscribes to the two topics `connect` and `disconnect`.
 The topics that are currently defined and the corresponding payloads are listed below.

+### `*`

+This is a way of specifying that you want to subscribe to all possible event notifications.
+It is not recommended, but is useful for plugins which want to provide generic infrastructure for others (in future, we may add the ability to dynamically subscribe/unsubscribe).

 ### `channel_opened`

 A notification for topic `channel_opened` is sent if a peer successfully funded a channel with us.
 It contains the peer id, the funding amount (in millisatoshis), the funding transaction id, and a boolean indicating if the funding transaction has been included into a block.